Your Commissioner - Your Voice

-In addition to working in partnership with the Community Safety Partnerships, the Commissioner has also identified funding to support community safety issues, through a mix of commissioned and non-commissioned services.
+In addition to working in partnership with the Community Safety Partnerships, the Mayor has also identified funding to support community safety issues, through a mix of commissioned and non-commissioned services.

 Find out about previous Community Safety Services Fund projects